How to Reduce Waste?: 23 Tips for Our Daily Lives

 18. Drive Less

-When driving around the city, avoid too many stop-and-go’s since driving in such a manner hurts your fuel efficiency.
-Moreover, using the car’s cruise control, when possible, can help you save fuel, improving emissions.
+Avoid stopping and going while driving around the city, as this hurts fuel efficiency.
+Moreover, using the car’s cruise control can help you save fuel and improve emissions.

 Additionally, planning your errands for the most efficient route can be cost-effective and a time-saver.